robertesler/cordova-pd/README.md

 The Angular JS wrapper for this plugin allows you to use cordova-pd in Ionic projects and any other projects that use Angular JS.
 Currently, the plugin only supports Angular JS version 1, not the newer version 2 or Angular.io.
-However, if you have a good example of using this plugin with Angular.io I will accept pull requests.

 To use the plugin add ng-cordova-pd.js to your root /www/js and  to your index.html:
 ```